ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 new STH via a proof.

-When it is time to delete a record, it can be done in a way that makes it more difficult for a successful flushing attack to to be performed.
+When it is time to delete a record, it can be done in a way that makes it more difficult for a successful flushing attack to be performed.

   1. When the record cache has reached a certain size that is yet under the limit, aggressively perform proof fetching.
 This should